 Overview

-- Advanced knowledge of the professional and ethical issues that may arise in the application of psychology
+- Advanced knowledge of the professional and ethical issues that may arise in the application of psychology, and in service design and evaluation;

-- An adequate level of competence in establishing and maintaining effective working relationships with colleagues
+- Competence in establishing and maintaining effective working relationships with colleagues;

 - Skills in planning and implementing an effective research course